Corbin Carroll Player Props: Diamondbacks vs. Rockies

 Corbin Carroll At The Plate

-- Carroll leads Arizona with an OBP of .372 this season while batting .283 with 22 walks and 32 runs scored.
+- Carroll has 51 hits this season and a team-best OBP of .374.

-- Among qualified batters in MLB play, his batting average ranks 38th, his on-base percentage ranks 25th, and he is 23rd in the league in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 29th, his on-base percentage ranks 23rd, and he is 22nd in the league in slugging.

-- In 70.8% of his 48 games this season, Carroll has picked up at least one hit.
-He's also had 12 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.